 Sexual assault is one of the most underreported violent crimes nationwide.
 Shame, fear of reprisal, and fear of being publicly and unjustly discredited often keep survivors from reporting their assault.
 When members of an organization commit sexual assault, the pressure to remain silent is even more profound.
-Unfortunately, only a few offenders of sexual abuse are brought to justice.
-However, as it pertains to sexual harassment within an institution, the state doesn’t need to file a criminal case against the perpetrator for you to file a civil suit against the institution that stood aside while you were harmed.
+Unfortunately, only a few offenders of sexual abuse are ever brought to justice.
+As it pertains to sexual harassment within an institution, however, the state doesn’t need to file a criminal case against the perpetrator for you to file a civil suit against the institution that stood aside while you suffered the unthinkable.

 The law holds institutions responsible for hiring people who pose no risk to the people in their care—whether they are an employee, student, client, or patient.
 If a member used their knowledge or status to commit sexual abuse against a subordinate, the company or organization might be held responsible in civil court—particularly if there was a history of abuse and the institution did nothing to warn or protect you.

-The University of Southern California is only one of many institutions who has been accused of protecting sex abusers within the school's staff.
+The University of Southern California is just one of many institutions that has been accused of protecting sex abusers within the school's staff.

 Institutions Repeatedly Accused of Covering Up Sexual Misconduct